Imathatguy/voice-auth/matlab/readme.txt

-The attatched matlab files are to be placed in the root director of the VGGVox repo:
+The attatched matlab files are to be placed in the root directory of the VGGVox repo:

 https://github.com/a-nagrani/VGGVox